lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 ### Cloud9

-**Cloud9** is a cloud IDE for writing, running, and debugging code—accessible via your web browser; and also allows for code collaboration in real time (like most IDEs).
+**Cloud9** is a cloud IDE for writing, running, and debugging code—accessible via your web browser; and also allows for code collaboration in real-time (like most IDEs).

 ### Systems Manager (SSM)

-This tool helps you manage your EC2 and On-premise systems at scale (this makes it another Hybrid AWS service), allowing you to receive operational insights about the state of your infrastructure.
+This tool helps you manage your EC2 and on-premise systems at scale (this makes it another hybrid AWS service), allowing you to receive operational insights about the state of your infrastructure.
 Consisting of 13 products, the most important features are:

 - Patching automation for enhanced compliance